This post may contain affiliate links.

 Once you have harvested your elderberries and removed them from the stem, you should use or store them as soon as possible.

-Or, you can use your elderberries to make juice or syrup.
-The resulting product can be canned or frozen for longer term storage.
-We love using elderberry juice to flavor seltzers, and syrup to boost our immunity over the winter!
+You can also use your elderberries to make juice or syrup.
+The resulting product can be canned or frozen for longer-term storage.
+We love using elderberry juice to flavor seltzers and syrup to boost our immunity over the winter!

 Website | + posts